MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/lock.md

 - [Ruby gem versions]({{ site.baseurl }}{% link cheatsheets/package-managers/ruby/versions.md %})

-Summary:
+## Summary

+For Python, Ruby and NPM.

+- `1.2.3` - exact match.
+All support.
+- `>=1.2.3, <2` - range.
+All support.
-- `~> 1.2.3` -  using tilde - compatible patch increments.
-Supported by NPM, pip and Ruby.
+- `~1.2.3` -  using tilde - compatible patch increments.
+Supported by all.
+    - `~= 1.2.3` - using tilde and equals - Python only.
+    - `~> 1.2.3` - using tilde and greater than - Ruby only.
 - `^1.2.3` - using caret - minor versions.
 Supported by NPM only.
-- Note that NPM versions work differently above and below `1.0.0`.
+- Note that NPM versions work differently above and below the first major release - `1.0.0`.